Genivia/ugrep/README.md

            --max-files=NUM
                   Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
-If --sort is specified, the number of threads spawned is limited to NUM.
+If --sort is specified, then the number of threads spawned is limited to NUM.

            --mmap[=MAX]
                   Use memory maps to search files.
 By default, memory maps are used